AHWWebImage_ParentPage_WhatWeDo.jpg

 • Launched the Intensive Program for Aphasia Therapy (IPAT) service as the only program of its kind in Wisconsin, offering cutting-edge, evidence-based intensive therapy for aphasia

-• Engaged 17 participants in the research study to date, in which data collected has further supported previous observations of objective improvements on a range of language skills as well as on patient communication confidence measures and family ratings of functional communication abilities
+• Engaged 29 participants in the research study and documented objective improvements on reading and naming skills as well as on patient communication confidence measures and family ratings of functional communication abilities

 • Demonstrated complex changes in brain connectivity that accompany language-based noninvasive electrical stimulation of the brain (tDCS) have persisted for at least two months after therapy, which is a novel observation